-Aaron Lakota takes pride in passing his love of music onto the next generation of musician.
-His students are represented in many top level programs throughout Massachusetts and nationally.
-He is proud to see his students representing a large percent of the oboists in district and all state festivals.
-His students have been recognized nationally as recipients of the prestigious Jack Kent Cooke scholarship and have appeared on National Public Radios “From the top”.
-Aaron’s students have gone on to study music at the Manhatten School of music, the Berklee college of music and Boston University.
-Aaron acts as a professional reed maker when he is not performing or teaching.
-His business, A.Lakota Reeds, supplies reeds to oboists throughout North America.
+Aaron Lakota takes pride in passing his love of music onto the next generation of musicians.
+He currently teaches oboe at Dartmouth college and from his home studio in Northampton MA.
+His students are represented in many top-level programs throughout Massachusetts and nationally.
+He is proud to see his students representing a large percentage of the oboists in the district and all-state festivals.
+Aaron’s students have been recognized nationally as recipients of the prestigious Jack Kent Cooke scholarship and have appeared on National Public Radio’s “From the top”.
+Some have gone on to study music at the Manhattan School of music, the Berklee college of music, MIT, the University of Massachusetts, and Boston University.
+Acting as a professional reed maker when he is not performing or teaching.
+His businesses, A.Lakota Reeds and Mallar Reeds, supply reeds to oboists throughout North America.

 Aaron Lakota is an oboe teacher at